Adaptive, locally-linear models of complex dynamics: Discussion

+In the Lorenz system, chaos is distinguished by an increased model variety, including many with instabilities.
+In the chaotic attractor, the model hierarchy naturally splits across the two lobes with the clusters at deeper levels forming a progressively finer partition of the phase space.
+These partitions, as well as the recurrence structure in the space of models, can be used to estimate ergodic properties of the attractor such as the Kolmogorov-Sinai entropy \cite{Kolmogorov1959,ott2002chaos}.
 Adaptive locally-linear analysis offers a new approach for thinking quantitatively about animal behavior, where recent advances have resulted in multiple efforts aimed at understanding movement at high resolution \cite{Stephens2008, Brown2013, Berman2014a}.
 In the posture dynamics of {\em C.~elegans} we found that interpretable behavioral motifs emerged naturally, with high-level clusters reflecting canonical behavioral states of forward, reversal and turning locomotion \cite{Croll1975} and finer-scale, novel states appearing deeper in the tree.
 An advantage of our clustering approach is that the level of behavioral description can be chosen appropriate to the nature of the analysis and these states form a natural basis with which to apply techniques such as compression \cite{Brown2013,Gomez-Marin2016} and to explore long-time behavioral dynamics like memory \cite{Berman2014a}.
 The dissimilarity measure also enables the comparison of models across datasets, regardless of experimental details such as frame rate, as long as postures are projected into the same basis.
 This can be useful for developing a master repertoire of behaviors \cite{Brown2013} as well as looking for differences between nematode species or studying perturbations to behavior \cite{Gomez-Marin2016,Schwarz2015,Stephens2008,Broekmans2016,Vidal-Gadea2011,Gao2018,Fouad2018}.
 We note that the success of the local linear basis in revealing interpretable worm behavior results in part from the ability to capture oscillations and the interactions between different posture modes, both common components of movement behavior.